tarakapoor/thyroid_deep_learning/README.md

 # CNN+Transformer Model

+**NOTE:**
+The content of this code repository is for research purposes only and is not intended for clinical use of any kind, including but not limited to diagnosis or prognosis.

 **ABOUT**

 The CNN+Transformer architecture consists of a MobileNetv2 convolutional neural network (CNN) for feature extraction concatenated with a bi-layer Transformer-Encoder network.